0xPolygon/polygon-cli/doc/polycli_loadtest.md

   -i, --iterations uint                            If we're making contract calls, this controls how many times the contract will execute the instruction in a loop.
 If we are making ERC721 Mints, this indicates the minting batch size (default 1)
       --legacy                                     Send a legacy transaction instead of an EIP1559 transaction.
-      --lt-address string                          The address of a pre-deployed load test contract -m, --mode string                                The testing mode to use.
-It can be multiple like: "tcdf" t - sending transactions
+      --lt-address string                          The address of a pre-deployed load test contract -m, --mode strings                               The testing mode to use.
+It can be multiple like: "t,c,d,f" t - sending transactions
                                                    d - deploy contract
                                                    c - call random contract functions